tkim949/ideal-match-front/README.md

-# backend code inside private repo because of the credential code with firebase
+# backend code is inside a private repo because of the credential code with firebase

 https://celebrity-dating-tk-cs467.netlify.app/#/signup